gwin-lim/deepseek-r1-local-docker/readme.md

 ![Web UI](./images/web-new.png)

-## Setup
+## Now, RTFM (probably)

 ### Prerequisites

-- Make (if running on Windows via WSL2 install using `sudo apt-get install make`)
+- Make(if running on Windows via WSL2 install using `sudo apt-get install make`)
 - Docker and Docker Compose

+To allow docker to make use of GPU acceleration on Linux or Windows via WSL2, you need to install the NVIDIA Container Toolkit.
+For MacOS, this is not required and should just work (althought not tested as of yet).

-- For GPU Support
+- For GPU Support you'll need:
   - NVIDIA GPU
-  - Linux & Windows via WSL2:
+  - If running on Linux:
     - NVIDIA Container Toolkit (see [available commands](#available-commands): `setup-gpu`)
-  - Windows:
+  - If running on Windows:
     - WSL2
     - Docker Desktop with WSL2 backend
+    - NVIDIA Container Toolkit (see [available commands](#available-commands): `setup-gpu`)
+  - If running on MacOS:
+     - No additional requirements

-### Setup Steps
+### Setup

 1. GPU Setup (Optional but recommended)
-   - If using GPU on Linux or on Windows via WSL2:
+   - If using GPU on Linux or on Windows via WSL2 using bash:
      1. Run the setup script:
         ```bash
         make setup-gpu